Ryan-yzy/Ryan-yzy.github.io/_pages/about.md

 ======
 **Z. Yu**, H. Ren, C. Pan, G. Zhou, B. Wang, M. Dong, J. Wang "Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis," in IEEE Transactions on Communications, doi: 10.1109/TCOMM.2023.3332856.

+This is my first work from 2022.9 to 2023.11.
 Feeling fortunate to be accepted by IEEE TCOM.
 Hopefully, you find it intriguing to some extent!

 Services
 ======